Table Of Contents

 Now that you have configured ShipWorks to automatically print a Single Scan packing slip and you have your barcode scanner registered with the ShipWorks software, you are ready to begin verifying orders using Scan-based Quality Control.

-In this section we will take a look at how to access the Pack tab in the Scan-to-Ship view, how to load an order and how to verify the correct products are being picked during the packing process.
+In this section we will take a look at how to access the Scan tab on the Scan-to-Ship tab, how to load an order and how to verify the correct products are being picked during the packing process.

-Scan-based Quality Control is available to Warehouse customers using Scan-to- Ship view.
-To switch to Scan-to-Ship:
+Scan-based Quality Control is available to Warehouse customers using Scan-to-Ship.
+To switch to Scan-to-Ship, simply click on the Scan-to-Ship tab.

 2. Loading the Order